 We begin with some observations for the above channel.
-Users $2$ and $3$ see \textit{interference free point to point} links from the input.
-It is therefore possible to communicate to them simultaneously at their point to point capacities using any point to point channel codes achieving their respective capacities.
+Users $2$ and $3$ see \textit{interference free point-to-point} (PTP) links from the input.
+It is therefore possible to communicate to them simultaneously at their PTP capacities using any PTP channel codes achieving their respective capacities.
 For the purpose of this discussion, let us assume $\delta \define \delta_{2}=\delta_{3}$.
-This enables us employ the same capacity achieving code of rate $1-h_{b}(\delta)$ for both users $2$ and $3$.
+This enables us to employ the same capacity achieving code of rate $1-h_{b}(\delta)$ for both users $2$ and $3$.
 What about user $1$?
 Three observations are in order.
-Firstly, if users $2$ and $3$ are being fed at their respective point to point capacities, then information can be pumped to user $1$ only through the first binary digit, henceforth referred to as $X_{1}$.
+Firstly, if users $2$ and $3$ are being fed at their respective PTP capacities, then information can be pumped to user $1$ only through the first binary digit, henceforth referred to as $X_{1}$.
 In this case, we recognize that the sum of user $2$ and $3$'s transmissions interferes at receiver $1$.
-Thirdly, the first binary digit $X_{1}$ is costed, and therefore cannot cancel the interference caused by users $2$ and $3$.
+Thirdly, the first binary digit $X_{1}$ is costed, and therefore cannot cancel the interference caused by users $2$ and $3$ at the transmitters.

 Since average Hamming weight of $X_{1}$ is restricted to $\tau$, $X_{1}\oplus N_{1}$ is restricted to an average Hamming weight of $\tau * \delta_{1}$.
 If the rates of users $2$ and $3$ are sufficiently small, receiver $1$ can attempt to decode codewords transmitted to users $2$ and $3$, cancel the interference and decode the desired codeword.
 This will require $2-2h_{b}(\delta) \leq 1- h_{b}(\delta_{1} * \tau)$ or equivalently $\frac{1+h_{b}(\delta_{1} * \tau)}{2} \leq h_{b}(\delta)$.
 What if this were not the case?